Neighborhood Retail and Office Space

 Pedestrian trails throughout Boulevard One will lead residents to a vibrant commercial core with restaurants, cafés, boutiques, entertainment or other retail uses.
 The 185,000 square feet of space may also include professional offices and community work/play spaces.
 This mixed-use center will feature a plaza, seating and engaging public art.
 It will be the perfect setting for chatting with friends, catching up on work or just taking in the sunshine.
 Site planning and design review will occur throughout 2016 with construction underway in 2017.

 For a look at where the retail and office spaces will be located, check out the Boulevard One neighborhood map.
+Watch our video.
 To learn more about Boulevard One’s mixed-use builder, read the Kelmore Development press release.

 Is Boulevard One going to be like Cherry Creek?